What's New in Pyramid 1.3¶

 would be to get a database connection for the request or identify the current

 user.
-The new method pyramid.request.Request.set_property()
+The new method pyramid.request.Request.set_property() has been

 added, as well, but the configurator method should be preferred as it